Share

 Why it’s important: Profitability is maximised by optimising the balance between growth and credit quality.
 Impairment rate helps us assess the amount of principal we are unable to collect.
 Our target range is 14% to 16%.

-What we measure: The direct expenses of running the business including customer representatives’ commission as a percentage of revenue.
+What we measure: The direct expenses of the business including customer representatives’ commission as a percentage of revenue.

 Why it’s important: To ensure we run our business in the most efficient manner as this ratio is a key driver of profitability.
 Our medium-term target range is 49% to 51%.

 What we measure: RoRE is pre-exceptional profit after tax divided by average required equity of 40% of receivables.
-RoE is pre-exceptional profit after tax divided by average equity.
+RoE is profit after tax divided by average equity.

 Why it’s important: RoRE and RoE are good measures of overall shareholder returns.
 We target 15% to 20%, as this is a return which we consider to be sustainable and balances the needs of all our stakeholders.